 Planning a campaign instead of firing ad hoc messages at your audience helps you improve performance and better control the outcomes of your marketing efforts.
-That’s why it’s worth knowing these eight types of marketing campaigns used successfully by big and small brands alike:
+So let’s have a look at eight types of marketing campaigns used successfully by big and small brands alike.

-Product marketing campaigns are used by companies to introduce a product (or a product feature) into the market.
+Product marketing campaigns are used to introduce a product (or a product feature) into the market.

 They are one of the most important and complex campaigns in the life cycle of a product.
 This is because a newly introduced product (or service) needs effective marketing communication to impact sales.
 It also requires cooperation between different departments to make sure every part of the user experience is covered.